memecoder12345678/MDIS/README.md

 - Classifies malware based on identifiers like OS, family, version, behaviors, and infection vectors.
 - Outputs structured JSON reports for easier analysis.

+## Why MDIS?
+- All essential threat info packed into a single line
+- Easy for analysts to interpret
+- Suitable for automation, threat intelligence sharing
+- Expandable to include new behaviors, vectors, OSes

 ## Installation
 To get started with this project,  just install it via `pip`: